5 Ways Marketers Can Maximize Their Super Bowl Game Plan With Social Advertising

 Convert party planners on Pinterest

 Pinterest should be your first stop for pregame planning.
-Forty-five million people planned to host Super Bowl parties in 2016, and Pinterest is where users go for party planning ideas.
-Last year, Pinterest launched a “Most Valuable Party Planner” microsite to generate custom Super Bowl party Pinterest boards.
+45 million people planned to host Super Bowl parties in 2016, and Pinterest is where users go for party planning ideas.
+In 2017, Pinterest launched a “Most Valuable Party Planner” microsite to generate custom Super Bowl party Pinterest boards.
 Within these curated idea boards, cheese brand Sargento promoted cheese-themed recipes, complementing the 600 million-plus cheese Pins already on the platform.
 Be sure to make use of the platform’s Promoted Video ad format, which produced exceptionally high video completion rates and low costs per view for three Adaptly retailers.

 Give users something fun to do on Snapchat

 Snapchat is a must for any successful Super Bowl strategy.
 Social events like the Super Bowl go hand in hand with Snapchat usage.
 Whether fans are at the game or watching at a bar or party, Snapchat users will be sending Snaps of their experiences to friends.
 Running a fun filter or lens will give users a cool visual asset to use and share, which will in turn give your brand increased visibility with the platform’s 173 million users.
 By implementing Snapchat’s Snap to Store tool you can even measure how many users visited one of your store locations after interacting with a filter.

 The time for horizontal video assets on mobile screens has passed.
 You can still get away with horizontal video here and there on social platforms, but new ad formats across Pinterest, Snapchat, Instagram and Facebook are optimized for vertical video.
 Shoot your creative assets in vertical so they are well-suited for mobile ads, occupying the whole screen on each platform.